Last Updated on 2 March, 2021 by Veronica

 Casa Sarmiento Museum

-One of the points of interest, is a replica of one of the ranches that Sarmiento built, this replica is covered with a glass cube, was made in 1996.
-It is now the Casa Sarmiento Museum and is on the Sarmiento River, Pier 273.
+One of the points of interest is a replica of one of the ranches that Sarmiento built; this replica is covered with a glass cube made in 1996.
+The Casa Sarmiento Museum is now on the Sarmiento River, Pier 273.

 Water Sports in the Tigre

-The San Antonio River that flows into the Río de la Plata is the national jet ski and water sports track.
-We pass through an area where there is a beautiful view of the Delta del Río de la Plata where at the end you see Buenos Aires and on the right San Isidro, another of the towns of Greater Buenos Aires, then we crossed a canal that was dredged more than 100 years ago.
+We pass through an area where there is a beautiful view of the Delta del Río de la Plata where at the end you see Buenos Aires and on the right San Isidro, another of the towns of Greater Buenos Aires, then we cross a canal that was dredged more than 100 years ago.

 Catamaran or bus boat?